-Associate Professor - Department of Music Research, Associate Director, Scientific & Technological Research, CIRMMT
+Associate Professor, Associate Director, Scientific & Technological Research, CIRMMT

 PhD Stanford University, Computer-Based Music Theory and Acoustics

 Musical Acoustics, Acoustical Signal Processing, Physically-Based Sound Synthesis, Programming Tools for Music and Audio Software Development